 ‘We are Bess’ is an exhibition featuring 20 modern women who have responded to Bess’s story and consider the similarities between the challenges she faced in the sixteenth century and their own experiences.

-'We are Bess' runs until 2 June 2019.
 Scroll down to view the exhibition online as well as find out more about how it came together.

 Portraiture has been used for centuries to provide a representation of a person beyond their physical characteristics.
 Hanging in the Long Gallery at Hardwick are historic portraits of Bess's family as well as important and influential people of the day.
-And, now, the portraits of sixteen modern women hang alongside.
+And, now, the portraits of 20 modern women hang alongside.